TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/UsingSetting/PageTSconfig.rst

 .. note::
    The configuration is stored in the database and not in the file system.
 Therefore it cannot be kept under version control.
 This strategy is not recommended.
-Setting Page TSconfig in the page properties directly is available for backward-compatibility reasons and for quickly trying out some settings in development only.
+Setting page TSconfig in the page properties directly is available for backward-compatibility reasons and for quickly trying out some settings in development only.